 The young and the old; celebrities and the ordinary people; the rich and the poor are suffering.
-No one seem spared.
-We are affected physically, mentally, socially, politically and economically.
+No one seems spared.
+We are affected physically, mentally, socially, politically, and economically.

-Our physical movement is restricted due to isolation and strict home quarantine directive by the Government, thus causes discomfort, irritability, confusion and anger.
+Our physical movement is restricted due to isolation and strict home quarantine directive by the Government, thus causes discomfort, irritability, confusion, and anger.
 The Government assures their people of food relief and financial aid to those affected by community lockdown.
-Some people are anxious of their financial instability, thinking how they will be able to survive the crisis.
-The ripple of untoward effect and worst-case scenario is evident.
+Some people are anxious about their financial instability, thinking about how they will be able to survive the crisis.
+The ripple of untoward effect and the worst-case scenario is evident.

-For the general public, one thing that is being told to follow is to 'stay at home' to prevent getting infected.
-This is already a heroic act that we can contribute for the epidemic to be contained.
+For the general public, one thing that is being told to follow is to 'stay at home to prevent getting infected.
+This is already a heroic act that we can contribute to the epidemic to be contained.

 Some of us may defy that simple yet meaningful message of our Healthcare frontliners, the reason why we lost some of them.
 They keep on fighting for our precious lives and more so the lives of those under their care already.
 Whenever they treat a positive COVID-19 patient, they are already risking their lives.

 To date, several doctors globally have passed away while doing a heroic act of saving lives.
 More nurses and hospital personnel are not giving up, although they are already exhausted and stressed.
 They keep on fighting and having the will to live just to protect us and save as many lives as possible.